ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 SIMAP API:
 : SIMAP API is the set of interfaces that allow the client applications to create, read, update, and delete data that comforms to the SIMAP.

+SIMAP client application:
+: Consumer of the SIMAP API.
+An application that consumes the SIMAP API.
+It sends requests to a SIMAP server, receives responses, and uses the returned data to drive its own logic.
+Typical clients include network management systems, orchestration tools, monitoring dashboards, capacity management applications, or any software that needs to read or modify the topology information defined by the SIMAP.
+The client is responsible for forming valid API calls, handling authentication/authorization, parsing responses, and translating the SIMAP into its own internal representation.

+SIMAP server:
+: Provider of the SIMAP API .
+An application or a system that implements the API endpoints to expose the SIMAP data model to external consumers, building it from live network state or simulation scenarios..
+The server accepts requests to create, read, update, delete, or query instances of the SIMAP topology, validates input against the data model schema, persists changes (if any), and returns responses that conform to the SIMAP API specification.
+The server’s implementation may reside inside a controller, orchestrator, device, service manager, or any other application/system—or be a standalone application/system—depending on the solution architecture.
+The server may offer ancillary services such as authentication, rate limiting, versioning, logging, and monitoring, but its primary role is to expose the SIMAP via programmable interface.

 # Sample SIMAP Use Cases

-The following subsections provide a non-exhaustive list of SIMAP use cases, with a focus on the related application requirements and its interactions with SIMAP, in order to extract the SIMAP-related requirements (Section 4).
+The following subsections provide a non-exhaustive list of SIMAP use cases, with a focus on the related SIMAP client application requirements and its interactions with SIMAP server, in order to extract the SIMAP-related requirements (Section 4).

 ## Common Enablers for SIMAP